alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - Manages communication of the change very carefully.
 - Has access to robust personal and technical support throughout the transition.
 - Deals with the concern about job losses head on.
 In a lot of environments, automation eliminates portions of work, but not jobs as a whole; while this might be a step on the path to job losses, it does at least have the virtue of freeing up time to do something better (and more sellable to a future employer) than nonautomated toil.
 - Can escape operational overload and have more significant impact.
 If engineers reduce the volume of toil enough to necessitate a smaller team, then their experience should be highly reusable elsewhere in your organization.
-If their experience can’t be used internally, it should provide an advantage in seeking work elsewhere.
+If their experience can't be used internally, it should provide an advantage in seeking work elsewhere.
 - Receives training to acquire the skills SREs need.
 Your product development team can provide product training, while SRE orientation can make use of this book and other external resources.
 - Changes how performance is evaluated — the metrics that assess both the team and individuals.
 The former should be aligned with SLOs and adoption of other SRE practices; the latter should be aligned with evidence of SRE skills.
 - Adds an experienced SRE or developer to the team.